 Fruit Mixture:

 - Rhubarb - This fruit looks like red celery, and it is considered a vegetable.
-It has the best sour, tangy flavor that, when sweetened is better than a sweet and sour candy.
+It has the best sour, tangy flavor, which, when sweetened, is even better than a sweet and sour candy.
 Discard the rhubarb leaves and do not eat them.
 According to Healthline, the green leaves are high in oxalic acid.

 - Raspberries and Strawberries - These two berries complement the rhubarb.